angelacuahutle/Metrics-webapp/README.md

 I have work with the new API that provides numeric data from COVID records.
 The web app will have several pages:

 - One page with a list of items that could be filtered by some parameters;
-- One page for the item details; in the example, the detail page for Czech Republic cities with number of views.
+- One page for the item details of countries and regions.

 ## Built With